Charles-rf/ApiResume/README.md

 * Adding authentication and authorization to protect the resume data
 * Adding more endpoints to allow for more sophisticated interactions with the data
-* Integrating with other services, such as job board APIs or resume parsing libraries
 * Adding a frontend to the app to allow users to view and interact with the resume data more easily
 * Caching layer to the API to improve performance and reduce the load on the Storage Account